-Because of limitations in ElectricInsight (a 32-bit application), eMake automatically partitions annotation files into 1.6 GB "chunks."
+Because of limitations in the 32-bit version of the ElectricInsight tool, eMake as well as Electrify automatically partition annotation files into 1.6 GB "chunks."
 The first chunk is named using the file name that you specify with the --emake-annofile option or with "emake.xml," if --emake-annofile is not specified.
-The second chunk uses that name as the base but adds the suffix \1, the third chunk adds the suffix \2, and so on.
-For example, a four-part annotation file might consist of files named emake.xml, emake.xml\1, emake.xml\2, and emake.xml\3.
+The second chunk uses that name as the base but adds the suffix 1, the third chunk adds the suffix 2, and so on.
+For example, a four-part annotation file might consist of files named emake.xml, emake.xml_1, emake.xml_2, and emake.xml 3.